-i.
-Sidecast material is not placed within a creek, stream, river or other flowing water body such that material dispersion could occur;

-ii.
-Side cast material is not placed within ponds or other water bodies other than - wetlands; and Sidecast material is not placed within a wetland for a period longer than twenty - (20) calendar days.
+Sidecast material is not placed within a creek, stream, river or other flowing water body such that material dispersion could occur; Side cast material is not placed within ponds or other water bodies other than wetlands; and processes - - wetlands; and iii.
+Sidecast material is not placed within a wetland for a period longer than twenty (20) calendar days.
 Such sidecast material shall either be removed from the site (refer to Condition 2.F), or used as backfill (refer to Condition 2.D and 2.E).
 D. Backfill used within trenches passing through surface water of the State, except wetland areas, shall be clean course aggregate, gravel or other material which will not cause siltation, pipe damage during placement, or chemical corrosion in place.
+Excavated

-Excavated material may be used only if: - material may be used only if: Particle size analysis is conducted and demonstrates the material to be at least 80% sand or larger size material, using a #230 U.S. sieve; or - 80% sand or larger size material, using a #230 0.5 size; or it.
-Excavation and backfilling are done under dry conditions.
+- situation, pipe damage during placement, or chemical corrosion in place.
+Excavated material may be used only if:

+Particle size analysis is conducted and demonstrates the material to be at least 80% sand or larger size material, using a #230 U.S. sieve; or Excavation and backfilling are done under dry conditions.

 E. Backfill used within trenches passing through wetland areas shall consist of clean material which will not cause siltation, pipe damage during placement, or chemical corrosion in place.
-Excavated material shall be used to the extent practicable, with the upper six (6) to twelve (12) inches backfilled with the topsoil obtained during trench
+Excavated material shall be used to the extent practicable, with the upper six (6) to twelve (12) inches backfilled with the topsoil obtained during trench exception excavation.